Following Strike Action

 All information will be treated as strictly confidential.
 It will be seen only by the SUCU administrator and the SUCU Committee members responsible for agreeing payments.

-Donations to the fighting and hardship funds
+Donations to the fighting fund, salary sharing, and the hardship fund

 We want members to be financially supported so they are able to take part in industrial action without impediment, and a strong fighting fund is crucial to our action.